rlevchenko/arm-azure-policy/README.md

 Some useful code samples for your routine tasks

 - Custom Azure policy to append multiple tags (Azure/Policy)
-- PowerShell DSC script to install and configure Exhange 2016 with DAG (Powershell/DSC/Exchange)
+- PowerShell DSC scripts to install and configure Exhange 2016 with DAG (Powershell/DSC/Exchange)